AlexsLemonade/reproducible-research/instructor_notes/11_git-init-server.md

 At the end of this activity, workshop attendees will have:

 * Learned about git Personal Access Tokens and credentials
-* Learned basic git configuration using R tools
+* Performed basic git configuration using git CLI
 * Used basic git CLI commands

 ## Part 1: Set up git credentials